 Last week was a blur, as most are these days.
 Events and appointments and errands and meetings make days feel shorter than they really are.
 Such is why I’ve been trying to soak up as much time with my family as possible.
 The weather’s helped with that, too.
 It’s felt like years since I have felt the Pennsylvania warmth, even though it’s only been a few months.
 There were a few afternoons this past week where I was able to wear shorts outside, which was just the best.
 I guess I never knew how palpable “seasonal depression” was — turns out, it’s a very real thing.
 I am quite amazed, pleasantly so, how just a dash of sunshine can brighten the soul.
 And I don’t mean that melodramatically.
 I really mean that.

 What stood out to me in Dave’s piece was exactly what the title describes.
-Namely, that there’s a big difference between knowing and proclaiming the doctrines of grace and actually embodying a disposition which could be called “gracious.”
+Namely, there’s a big difference between knowing and proclaiming the doctrines of grace and actually embodying a disposition that could be called “gracious.”
 Some of the meanest folks I’ve ever known have been those who would claim to have been saved by grace through faith.
 Yet in some of their public interactions with people — whether personal or virtual — they’ve embodied something altogether different.
-In a very real way, many of these guys seem to forget the part of Christian faith and practice about “speaking the truth in love.”
-(Eph 4:15) The current online demeanor of many evangelicals might be true, but it’s bereft of love.
+In a very real way, many of these guys seem to forget the part of Christian faith and practice about “speaking the truth in love” (Eph.
+4:15).
+The current online demeanor of many evangelicals might be true, but it’s bereft of love.
 And at that point, what’s the point?
-If we don’t have love, we have nothing, to imbibe St. Paul’s words.
-(1 Cor 13:1–3) But if there’s something the church should know — and be experts in — it’s the reality that coercion doesn’t equate discipleship.
+If we don’t have love, we have nothing, to imbibe St. Paul’s words (1 Cor.
+13:1–3).
+But if there’s something the church should know — and be experts in — it’s the reality that coercion doesn’t equate discipleship.

 I can speak to this primarily because I’m a parent.
-I’ve been blogging for over 7 years, almost always under the banner of championing God’s “grace upon grace.”
-(Jn 1:16) And yet, there are more times than I can count or would wish to admit where “grace” is the least fitting description of my interactions with my kids.
+I’ve been blogging for over seven years, almost always under the banner of championing God’s “grace upon grace” (John 1:16).
+And yet, there are more times than I can count or would wish to admit where “grace” is the least fitting description of my interactions with my kids.
 I say that and I almost want to weep.
-The guy who surrounds himself with books and blogs and resources in droves about God’s grace is sometimes (oftentimes!) so ungracious with his own offspring.
-Perhaps some would say that parenting is itself a realm for the law.
-That making and enforcing demands is part of what it means to raise well adjusted kids.
+The guy who surrounds himself with books, blogs, and resources in droves about God’s grace is sometimes (oftentimes!) so ungracious with his own offspring.
+Perhaps some would say that parenting is itself a realm of the law.
+That making and enforcing demands is part of what it means to raise well-adjusted kids.
 That’s just good parenting.
 And I would agree with that, to a point.
 But as I read Dave’s article, I couldn’t help but think about my own failure to properly embody God’s grace in the lives of my children.
 That’s something I’ve come to realize lately — something that I don’t think I can blame on Covidtide.